mbarkhau/bumpver/README.md

 v202207.18134
 ```

-This slightly verbose format was chosen in part to be distinctive from
+This format was chosen in part to be distinctive from
 others, so that users of your package can see at a glance that your project
-will strive to maintain the one semantic that really matters: **newer ==
+will strive to maintain the one semantic that really matters: **newer is
 better**.

 To convince you of the merits of not breaking things, here are some